aneeshe27/CMMC/TECHNICAL_DEMO_SCRIPT.md

 explainable, and evidence-linked.
 The AI layer is used only after that, to make the finding understandable and actionable.

-That is the advancement we are trying to show here.
-NexGen is not just surfacing a gap and assigning a task for someone else to figure out.
-It identifies the specific access path or evidence row that caused the failure, proposes the specific governed action, and then re-verifies that the control returned to a passing state.

 The defensible differentiators are:

-1. Objective-level verification against operational evidence.
-2. Exact evidence-to-action mapping, where the tool points to the offending access path, device, process, or policy record.
 3. Multi-stack normalization across Microsoft and non-Microsoft environments.
 4. Human-approved remediation that translates a compliance failure into an IT action.